Amanbel/simple_shell/README.md

 # project simple shell

-the task is to create a UNIX comand interpreter
+the task is to create a UNIX comand interpreter.